cavi-au/Consent-O-Matic/README.md

 A rule list for Consent-O-Matic is a JSON structure that contains the rules for detecting a CMP (Consent Management Provider), and dealing with the CMP popup when it is detected.

 Each CMP is a named entry and contains 2 parts, `detectors` and `methods`.
-Name should correspond to correctly capitalized and whitespaced name of the CMP (will be shown in the About section of extension's settings).
+The name should ideally be the actual name of the underlying CMP (correctly capitalized and whitespaced) or of the website if it is unique to that domain.
+The name will be shown in the About section of extension's settings, so make it user-friendly.

 ```json
 {